Hitman (2016 video game): Origin

 Absolution was controversial for removing many of the franchise's traditional gameplay elements and being linear rather than the large, open sandbox levels of the older games, despite being more accessible.
 When the team brainstormed ideas for the next entry in the franchise, they strove to integrate the gameplay of Absolution and the open levels of Blood Money.
 According to Christian Elverdem, this goal was "daunting" during the early stage of the game's development because they needed to upgrade their in-house Glacier game engine to accommodate these larger maps and most of the team did not have experience building sandboxes.
-According to Michael Vogt, the game's lead writer, the title was designed to be a "soft reboot" and a "reimagining" for the franchise.
+According to Michael Vogt, the game's lead writer, the title was designed to be a "soft reboot" and a "reimagining" of the franchise.
+After nearly four years of development, production concluded with a total cost of over $70 million.